+- a.
 Practitioner Professor provides a qualified faculty member the full rights and privileges of the rank of Professor based on a significant career of national and/or international reputation that brings prestige to the college.
-An indicator of the petitioning faculty member's discipline must precede the word professor to delineate this exception from the traditional procedures for advancement in professorial rank (i.e., "Medical Professor," "Scientific Research Professor," "Artist Professor," etc.).
+An indicator of the petitioning faculty members' discipline must precede the word professor to delineate this exception from the traditional procedures for advancement in professorial rank (i.e., "Medical Professor," Scientific Research Professor," "Artist Professor," etc...). - b.
 A faculty member must submit a petition to the Rank and Tenure Committee that presents documented evidence that they meet the requirements for the professorial rank of Practitioner Professor.
-The petitioner must:

-- Demonstrate a significant record of national and/or international reputation. - Have a minimum of 20 years of professional field experience.
+The petitioner must - 1.
+Demonstrate a significant record of national and/or international reputation - 2.
+Have a minimum of 20 years of professional field experience. - 3.
+Have worked with the leaders in their profession. - 4.
+Have worked in the most prestigious facilities of their discipline nationally and internationally. - 5.
+Be the recipient of prestigious awards and significant honorary recognition. - 6.
+Have three academic years at Amarillo College. - 7.
+Meet the minimum academic requirements of SACSCOC either by exception or academic degrees.